Privacy is a right generally valued and protected. Our purpose is to help provide private communication over the internet.

 When you use i3.net for your email in conjunction this a secure web browser the only information passed to your service providers is that you connected to your email server, if you use a Tor browser or Onion routing they don’t get that information.

-The only email provider the NSA can’t access?
-Doesn’t exist.
-Any person or entity making such a claim is either from another planet; or working for the NSA.
+Based on the preceding information, The only email provider the NSA can’t access?
+Doesn’t Exist.
 The NSA is reported to have an annual budget of $8 Billion and employs 35,000 to 55,000 smart people.
 The United States intelligence community is made up of 17 agencies whose stated mission is “The Intelligence Community’s mission is to collect, analyze, and deliver foreign intelligence and counterintelligence information to America’s leaders so they can make sound decisions to protect our country.
 Our customers include the president, policy-makers, law enforcement, and the military.”
 Geography offers no protection from government surveillance.
 Switzerland has a mutual legal assistance treaty with the United States (and 51 other countries) therefore offers no greater protection than the United States or any other country other than Russia or China that do not share information on cyber crimes with anyone.

 Ask your email provider a few questions.

 Who manages and owns the encryption keys?
 If its not the user there is no reason to believe they could not or would not be given to a third party.

 Why do they need your phone number?
 2FA that uses your phone number for authentication reveals your identity by linking your phone and email accounts.

 Phone apps are very convenient and are not private or secure, they attach all your phone account data to your email provider and allow their partners to collect data.

 Who are your email providers partners?
 Are they funded by a government, research organizations, private industry?

 Do CERN and MIT have any relationship with the NSA, CIA, FBI, IBM, Microsoft, Google or Apple.

 Check some of the links below for more information.